Letters from Lodi

 Appellation and the growers and vintners behind these crafts.
 Told from the

 perspective of multi-award winning wine journalist, Randy Caparoso.

 2022 roundup of Lodi Zinfandel styles

 1. The broadly defined varietal styles usually found on retail shelves.
-You could call this the "commercial" styles of Zinfandel, since that's what they are—Zinfandels grown, produced and packaged for the market at large.
+You could call these the "commercial" styles of Zinfandel since that's what they are—Zinfandels grown, produced, and packaged for the market at large.

-2. Focused, appellation or terroir driven styles more likely to be found in specialty stores or sold directly by wineries.
+2. Focused, appellation, or terroir-driven styles are more likely to be found in specialty stores or sold directly by wineries.

 The California Zinfandel profile

 The commercial styles are produced to meet broad consumer expectations of "Zinfandel" as a varietal category.
 These wines are made to taste less like, say, a "Lodi" or "Sonoma" Zinfandel than a California style of the grape in general.
 Consequently, you can expect these Zinfandels to taste full-bodied and fairly ripe with "jammy" (a common descriptor), berry-like fruit, which is what most people expect out of California Zinfandel.